arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 As the *end-device* we are going to use a Nano Matter configured as **Smart Outlet**.

-- Make sure you have the Silicon Labs boards package installed in the Arduino IDE 2.
+- Ensure the Silicon Labs boards package is installed in the Arduino IDE 2.

 ![Silicon Labs board package](assets/silabs-pckg.png)